cucumber-attic/bool/DEVELOPERS.md

 You need to log in once to rubygems.org:

 ```
+`gem push` (well this worked for me (@ilanpillemer), though you get an error message.. if someone knows the correct way of doing this please update this.)
 ```

 And to npmjs.org:

 ```
+`npm adduser`
 ```

 Sonatype authentication details are stored in a `~/.m2/settings.xml` file: